kiemaBruce/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Returns a pointer to dest.
 - src and dest memory areas must not overlap or it might cause undesired behaviour.
+## 2-strchr.c
+- Locates a character in a string.
+- Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found